Skip to main content

 Configuration

-Add mcp_servers to any agent in config/agents.yaml:
+MCP servers are configured per-agent.
+Add mcp_servers to any agent definition:

 agents: